Francisco Gattorno

-Francisco Alejandro Gattorno Sánchez ([fɾanˈsisko ɣaˈtoɾno]; born October 12, 1964), better known in the show business world plainly as Francisco Gattorno, is a Cuban-Mexican actor.
+Francisco Alejandro Gattorno Sánchez ([fɾanˈsisko ɣaˈtoɾno]; born October 12, 1964), better known in the show business world plainly as Francisco Gattorno, is a Cuban actor.

 Biography

 Francisco grew up in Santa Clara.
 He is a son of a Canarian father, and mother whose grandparents descended from the French colonial population of Saint Domingue.
 He became interested in acting and directing as a young man.
 As a child, Gattorno became very fond of Cuban customs, such as Cuban music and sports.
 It was acting and directing, however, that occupied his interests more.
 Because of that, Gattorno studied acting, both at home in Cuba and in Mexico.
 He earned Mexican citizenship during the early 2000s.

 In 1985, 21-year-old Gattorno made his professional film debut, participating as Miguel in a Cuban production Una Novia para David ("A Girlfriend for David").
 Before this chance he had played in amateur films as Tomas Piard's Boceto where he made a brief full frontal nudity.
 Three years passed, before Gattorno got his next job in this media, in El Verano de la Señora Forbes ("The Summer of Miss Forbes").
 El Verano de la Señora Forbes gave Gattorno his first exposition in Mexico and was also seen in the Netherlands.
 In 1989 he played a small role in 1989's Papeles Secundarios ("Secondary Roles").

 His next job took him to Spain, as he participated in the 1992 Cuban-Spaniard production Me Alquilo Para Soñar.
 In 1993, Gattorno proceeded to work on another Cuban film, Sueño Tropical.
 Gattorno was by then a well-known actor in Cuba.
 His salaries, however, were comparatively small compared to those of well known actors in other Latin American countries.

 Gattorno travelled to Chile before 1993 was over, to participate in filmmaker Paola Castillo's short production, Los Perros Tambien Tienen Hambre.
 Los Perros Tambien Tienen Hambre runs for an approximate total of four minutes.
 In 1994 was a breakthrough year for Gattorno: he moved to Mexico, participating in the well-known film Fresa y Chocolate ("Strawberry and Chocolate"), a film about a homosexual who falls in love with a communist man.
 Gattorno played Miguel in Fresa y Chocolate.

 Having established himself in Mexico, Gattorno debuted on Televisa's telenovelas in 1995, acting as Josè Maria in La Dueña.
 In La Dueña, Gattorno acted alongside well-known Mexican actors such as Angélica Rivera, Salvador Sánchez and Eduardo Santamarina, among others.
 He also met his future wife, Cynthia Klitbo, at the time, a budding star herself.

 In 1996, Gattorno acted alongside another list of well-known actors, including Costa Rican Maribel Guardia and Mexicans Joan Sebastian (Guardia's longtime husband), Olga Breeskin, Sebastian Ligarde, Claudio Báez, Itatí Cantoral, César Bono, José Ángel Garcia, Carlos Miguel, Guadalupe Esparza (of the well-known music group Bronco) and many others in Tu y Yo, which became an international hit, becoming one of the most viewed shows among Hispanics in the United States.